Skip to content

 Method read_error_lines()

 $read_error_lines() is similar to $read_output_lines, but it reads from the standard error stream.
+The same polling requirement applies (see the Polling section).

 Usage